Red and Black Column: Formation

 In the lead up to the July 1936 military uprising in Barcelona, on 17 July, the anarchist defence committee members Juan Yagüe and Julián Merino raided the ships in the port of Barcelona and seized the weapons on board.
 After the uprising was defeated in Barcelona, the Catalan revolutionaries organised a number of militia columns to fight against the Nationalists in Aragon.
 The first two columns, the Durruti Column and South Ebro Column, were sent by the anarchists.
 They were followed soon after by the anarchist Ascaso Column, then by the Del Barrio Column of the Unified Socialist Party of Catalonia (PSUC) and the Rovira-Arquer Column of Workers' Party of Marxist Unification (POUM).
 In August, the anarchists sent their fourth column, the Aguiluchos Column.

-During this time, Juan Yagüe put together the Red and Black Column (Columna Roja y Negra) for the Battle of Majorca, but the expedition to take the island was ultimately unsuccessful.
+During this time, Juan Yagüe put together the Red and Black Column (Columna Roja y Negra) for the Battle of Mallorca, but the expedition to take the island was ultimately unsuccessful.
 Antònia Fontanillas Borràs had convinced Yagüe to allow her to join the column and participate in the Mallorca landings, but her father made her stay behind.
 Two of her friends joined the Mallorca expedition and one went on to fight on the Aragon front.
 In mid-September, the Red and Black Column was sent to the Aragon front as the anarchists' fifth militia column.
 The column was commanded by the syndicalist José García Pradas, with Luis Jiménez Pajarero as the column's military advisor.
 The Column was politically led by Juan Yagüe, who died on the front lines later that month.